Marcia Cambell, Teacher

-Ms. McCaskill has been working in education for over eight years.
-She graduated ASA College as an AOS Pharmacy Technician and earned a Bachelor of Science in Criminal Justice from Monroe College.
-She believes that everyone wears both the teaching and student hat.
+Ms. McCaskill has been working in education for close to 10 years.
+She graduated ASA College as an AOS Pharmacy Technician and earned a Bachelor of Science degree in Criminal Justice from Monroe College.
+She believes that everyone wears both, the teaching and student hat.

 Lynette Pizarro-Collazo, Teacher

-Ms. Collazo has been teaching at CMCCS for 3 years.
+Ms. Collazo has been teaching at CMCCS since its founding year.
 She has a B.A in Sociology, an M.A in Liberal Arts and graduated with summa cum laude honors.
-Ms. Collazo believes every child has the potential to exceed in all they want and do.
+Ms. Collazo believes every child has the potential to exceed in their goals and accomplishments.

 Shari Rose, Teacher

-Ms. Rose has been teaching for 12 years and this is her third year teaching first grade at Cardinal McCloskey Community Charter School.
-Ms. Rose attended BOCES for Cosmetology, Rockland Community College earning an Associates Degree in Business Administration, St. Thomas Aquinas College – Bachelor of Science, Natural Science and Pace University – Master of Science and Teaching, grades 1-6.
+Ms. Rose has been teaching for over 10 years and has taught first grade at Cardinal McCloskey Community Charter School since its founding.
+Ms. Rose attended BOCES for Cosmetology, Rockland Community College earning an Associate’s degree in Business Administration, St. Thomas Aquinas College – Bachelor of Science, Natural Science and Pace University – Master of Science and Teaching, grades 1-6.
 She is a member of Pi Gamma Mu and the Honors Society at St. Thomas Aquinas College.
 Ms. Rose believes that a classroom should be a safe, caring community where children are free to speak their mind and blossom and grow.
-Teaching is a process of learning from your students, colleagues, parents, and the community.
-This is a lifelong process where you learn new strategies, new ideas, and new philosophies.
+Teaching is a process of learning from students, colleagues, parents and the community.
+She believes that education is a lifelong process where one learns new strategies, new ideas and new philosophies.

 Shakira Stockhausen-Smith, Teacher

 Ms. Stockhausen has been teaching for over ten years and has taught every grade in elementary education, minus third grade.
-Ms. Rose attended Bronx Community College – Liberal Arts/Paralegal Studies, The College of New Rochelle – Bachelor’s in Sociology and The College of New Rochelle – Master’s in Dual Education (1 – 6).
-She believes that every child can learn given the necessary tools.
-Children gain success in their own time and in their own way.
-Learning is a lifetime experience.
+Ms. Stockhausen-Smith attended Bronx Community College – Liberal Arts/Paralegal Studies, The College of New Rochelle – Bachelor’s in Sociology and The College of New Rochelle – Master’s in Dual Education (1 – 6).
+She believes that every child can learn given the necessary tools and that children gain success in their own time and way.
+Learning is a lifelong experience.